-^{176.} David King, Subtitle of Well-Researched 'Brawl' a Reach, San Antonio Express-News, Oct.
-27, 2002, at H7, 2002 WL 100211372 (reviewing W.K.
-Stratton, Backyard Brawl: Inside the Blood Feud Between Texas and Texas A&M (2002)).
-See immediate brand for South Texas College of Law, which is one of three law schools in Houston, and the only independent law school in the state.
-The As stated by Lydia Lum, who reported on the affiliation, The deal gave A&M a law school without building one and South Texas greater name recognition without moving to College Station.
-The Lum noted, The two schools formed a partnership that's supposed to give the law school a brand name for free and A&M a law school without buying one.
-To students at South Texas, the affiliation put the school on the map and enhanced the value of their degrees.
-As stated by one student, "Perception is everything."
-The state of the school on the map and enhanced the value of their degrees.
+immediate brand for South Texas College of Law, which is one of three law schools in Houston, and the only independent law school in the state.177 As stated by Lydia Lum, who reported on the affiliation, "The deal gave A&M a law school without building one and South Texas greater name recognition without moving to College Station."178 Lum noted, "The two schools formed a partnership that's supposed to give the law school a brand name for free and A&M a law school without buying one."179 For students at South Texas, the affiliation put the school on the map and enhanced the value of their degrees.180 As stated by one student, "Perception is everything."181

 The brand value of the A&M name may explain why South Texas has continued this sojourn despite numerous obstacles.
-As stated by South Texas Dean Frank (Tom) Read, commenting on the purchase by a university of a law school other than South Texas, "'[A merger] is a positive thing for the students and the law school In most cases it brings instant notoriety [sic] to the law school, gives students better options for ultimate employment and gives them access to a large university network."
-After Texas A&M University was denied permission by the Texas Higher Education Coordinating Board to affiliate with South Texas College of Law, South Texas sued the Board.
-The district court dismissed South Texas's case, and the Coordinating Board returned to court
+As stated by South Texas Dean Frank (Tom) Read, commenting on the purchase by a university of a law school other than South Texas, "'[A merger] is a positive thing for the students and the law school . . .
+In most cases it brings instant notoriety [sic] to the law school, gives students better options for ultimate employment and gives them access to a large university network.'"182 After Texas A&M University was denied permission by the Texas Higher Education Coordinating Board to affiliate with South Texas College of Law,183 South Texas sued the Board.184 The district court dismissed South Texas's case, and the Coordinating Board returned to court